 How then, as a parent, can you actually help your child build credit?
 What is the right way to go about this?
 There is not a single right answer, but there are some things you can try.

-There is one simple way to actually help build your credit score.
-This program may be a good option for anyone who needs to rebuild credit.
-It is also perfect in helping people establish and build credit.
+There is one simple way to improve your credit score.
+One way is to build a positive payment history.
+A simple way to do this is by using Self Lender.
+Not only will this help anyone who needs to build credit, but it is also perfect for helping people establish and build credit.

 Where do you go for such a service?
-Lucky for you, I was able to partner with Self Lender to give you an amazing resource to do just that!
 Self Lender is an online credit builder loan with interest charges that are actually affordable.

 The way it works is pretty simple.
 You can sign up for a free membership which gives you credit monitoring and provides excellent blog posts and information about financial health.
 You then have the option to apply for a credit builder loan.
-Self Lender does not do a hard credit pull, so it does not negatively affect your credit score.
-If approved, there is only a one-time $12 administration fee to cover Self Lender’s costs.
+Self Lender does not do a hard credit pull when checking your application, so that will not have any negative impact on your credit score.
+If approved, there is only a one-time $9 – $15 administration fee.

-The beauty of this loan is that it doesn’t work like a traditional personal loan; You don’t get the money upfront.
-Instead, it forces you to save money because you pay off the loan in 12 monthly installments, and you only receive the money at the end of the term.
-This is the most responsible and safe way to build credit since you can’t get in over your head.
+The beauty of this loan is that it doesn’t work in the same way as a traditional personal loan; You don’t get the money upfront.
+Instead, it forces you to save money because you pay off the loan in 12-24 monthly installments, and you only receive the money at the end of the term.
+This is the most responsible and safe way to build credit.

-The loan is held in a one-year, FDIC insured, Certificate of Deposit bank account and earns interest over the course of the term.
+The loan is held in an FDIC insured, Certificate of Deposit bank account and earns interest over the course of the term.

-- After Self Lender approves you for a loan, their banking partner lends you $1,100, which is deposited in a CD-secured account in your name.
+- After Self Lender approves you for a loan, their banking partner lends you funds, which is deposited in a CD-secured account in your name.

-- You make 12 monthly payments of $97 to pay off the loan.
+- You make regular monthly payments to pay off the loan.
 Self Lender makes it easy to set these payments on auto-pay.